mT5: A massively multilingual pre-trained text-to-text transformer

 \section{Experiments}

-To validate the performance of mT5, we evaluate our models on 6 tasks from the \textsc{xtreme} multilingual benchmark \citep{hu2020xtreme}: the XNLI \citep{conneau2018xnli} entailment task covering $14$ languages; the XQuAD \citep{Artetxe:etal:2019}, MLQA \citep{lewis2019mlqa}, and TyDi QA \citep{tydiqa} reading comprehension benchmarks with $10$, $7$, and $11$ languages respectively; the Named Entity Recognition (NER) dataset of WikiAnn \citep{pan2017cross} with the $40$ languages from \textsc{xtreme} \citep{hu2020xtreme}; and the \mbox{PAWS-X} \citep{yang2019paws} paraphrase identification dataset with $7$ languages.
-We cast all tasks into the text-to-text format, i.e.\ generating the label text (XNLI and \mbox{PAWS-X}), entity tags and labels (WikiAnn NER), or answer (XQuAD, MLQA, and TyDi QA) directly.
-For NER, if there are multiple entities then they are concatenated in the order they appear, and if there are no entities then the target text is `None'.
-We consider variants of these tasks where the model is fine-tuned only on English data (``zero-shot'') or on data that has been machine-translated from English into each target language (``translate-train'').
-For brevity, we refer to \cite{hu2020xtreme} for further details on these benchmarks.
+To validate the performance of mT5, we evaluate our models on 6 tasks from the \textsc{xtreme} multilingual benchmark \citep{hu2020xtreme}: the XNLI \citep{conneau2018xnli} entailment task covering $14$ languages; the XQuAD \citep{Artetxe:etal:2019}, MLQA \citep{lewis2019mlqa}, and TyDi QA \citep{tydiqa} reading comprehension benchmarks with $10$, $7$, and $11$ languages respectively; the Named Entity Recognition (NER) dataset of WikiAnn \citep{pan2017cross} restricted to the $40$ languages from \textsc{xtreme} \citep{hu2020xtreme}, and the \mbox{PAWS-X} \citep{yang2019paws} paraphrase identification dataset with $7$ languages.
+We cast all tasks into the text-to-text format, i.e.\ generating the label text (XNLI and \mbox{PAWS-X}), entity tags and labels (WikiAnn NER), or answer (XQuAD, MLQA, and TyDi QA) directly in a generative fashion.
+For NER, if there are multiple entities, then they are concatenated in the order they appear, and if there are no entities then the target text is ``None''.
+We consider three variants of these tasks: (1)~``zero-shot'', where the model is fine-tuned only on English data, (2)~``translate-train'', adding machine translations from English into each target language, and (3)~``in-language multitask'', training on gold data in all target languages.
+For brevity, we refer to \citet{hu2020xtreme} for further details on these benchmarks.